Second N. Chandrababu Naidu ministry

-The Nineteenth ministry of United Andhra Pradesh (which is referred as the Second N. Chandrababu Naidu ministry) of the state of United Andhra Pradesh was formed on 11 October 1999 headed by N. Chandrababu Naidu as the Chief Minister following the 1999 Andhra Pradesh Legislative Assembly election.
-The cabinet was sworn in at a simple ceremony held at Raj Bhavan, Hyderabad.
+The Second N. Chandrababu Naidu ministry (or also known as 21st ministry of Andhra Pradesh) of the state of Andhra Pradesh was formed on 11 October 1999 headed by N. Chandrababu Naidu as the Chief Minister following the 1999 Andhra Pradesh Legislative Assembly election.
+The cabinet was sworn in a simple ceremony held at Raj Bhavan, Hyderabad.
 Initially the chief minister and eight other ministers of his council of ministers were administered the oath of office and secrecy by the then Governor C. Rangarajan.

-The cabinet was later expanded and reshuffled for four times citing several reasons on different occasions during the five year tenure until to end on 14 May 2004.
+The cabinet was later expanded and reshuffled for four times citing several reasons on different occasions during the five year tenure to end on 14 May 2004.